kalyanpur-sunil/gitProject/readme.txt

 to find diff between files
-	command: git diff FILENAME (This does diff between local changes vs staged changes) if the git log is large and to exit out hit shift zz TWICE
+	command: git diff FILENAME (This does diff between local changes vs staged changes) if the git log is large and to exit out hit shift zz TWICE to view short log
+	command: git log --oneline
+to added modifed file to stage and commit
+	command: git commit -a -m "COMMIT MESSAGE"